DPDK/dpdk/doc/guides/sample_app_ug/l3_forward_power_man.rst

 ``scale``
   This will use frequency scaling routines available in the ``librte_power`` library.
+  The reaction time of the scale mode is longer than the pause and monitor mode.

 See :doc:`Power Management<../prog_guide/power_man>` chapter
 in the DPDK Programmer's Guide for more details on PMD power management.